 Do I have to wear a life jacket (PFD) when paddling at Rietvlei?

 Yes, it is compulsory to wear a PFD when paddling at Rietvlei.

 What is the danger of having hippo in the dam?

 We have had no incidents, but it is very important to steer clear of the area if hippo are spotted.
 To add to the safety, we are also not allowed to paddle before sunrise or after sunset as that is when they are most active.
 We have a course laid out where the hippos do not frequent, please stick to the demarcated buoys.
 Please join our club WhatsApp group for notifications if any hippo are spotted so you are aware of areas to avoid.

 Where can I collect my windscreen sticker, access tag and boat rack keys once I’ve joined as a member?

 This can be arranged with Club Chairman or Vice Chairman but will usually be on a Thursday evening after time trial.
-Please note the access tag carries a R50 cash fee, not included in your membership fee.

 Can I paddle at Rietvlei if I’m not a member?